nuproj/nuproj.net/documentation.md

 </PropertyGroup>
 ```

-Optionally, you can also chose a different layout and override the other
+Optionally, you can also choose a different layout and override the other
 properties as well.